open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 can be added via the credential configuration object to the central configuration.

-One such repository type is the docker config type.
+One such repository type is the Docker config type.
 It reads a `dockerconfig.json` file and feeds in the credentials.
 Because it is used for a dedicated purpose (credentials for OCI registries), it not only can feed the credentials, but